 There are inadequate water distribution facilities serving areas of the District.
-To allow redevelopment to occur, the City may need to construct, alter, rebuild or expand water system infrastructure within the District.
+To allow development to occur, the City may need to construct, alter, rebuild or expand water system infrastructure within the District.
 Eligible Project Costs include, but are not limited to, construction, alteration, rebuilding or expansion of: distribution mains; manholes and valves; hydrants; service laterals; pumping stations; wells; water treatment facilities; storage tanks and reservoirs; and all related appurtenances.
 To the extent water system projects undertaken within the District provide direct benefit to land outside of the District, the City will make an allocation of costs based on such benefit.
 Those costs corresponding to the benefit allocated to land within the District, and necessitated by the implementation of the Project Plan, are eligible Project Costs.
+Implementation of the Project Plan may also require that the City construct, alter, rebuild or expand water system infrastructure located outside of the District.
+That portion of the costs of water system projects undertaken outside the District which are necessitated by the implementation of the Project Plan are eligible Project Costs.